gloriabenoit/DNAnexus-GWAS/docs/regenie.md

 * `c1_c22_merged.bim` contains extended variant information for our merged array genotype data
 * `c1_c22_merged.fam` contains the sample information for our merged array genotype data

 The files will be stored in a new directory named `merge`.
+Now we can perform QC on this data as well.

 ```bash
 pheno="BMI"